CNN Lab 1: Classification of Human Blood Cells using PyTorch

 def report_matrix(self, name: str, matrix, labels=None):

-"Replace the heatmap `name` with `matrix`.
-Creates a new figure on first call."
+"Update the heatmap `name` with `matrix`.
+Creates a placeholder on first call if needed."

 matrix = np.asarray(matrix)